 How long does it take to become an aircraft mechanic?

 At least 30 months of experience is needed to qualify for the certifications mentioned above.
-Another way to earn those hours is completion of a Part 147 FAA-approved aviation maintenance technician school program, which takes 17 or 18 months.
+Another way to earn those hours is completion of a Part 147 FAA-approved aviation maintenance technician school program, which takes about 18 months.

 Is there demand for aircraft mechanics?

 Yes.
 Jobs for aircraft mechanics and avionic technicians are expected to grow 11% from 2020 to 2030.
 That works out to about 14,000 openings per year, according to the Bureau of Labor Statistics.

 Aircraft mechanics are one of SkillPointe's 24 highest-paying skilled jobs that don't require a bachelor's degree — meaning there is plenty of opportunity in this career.